Working out how much you can afford

 Play around with some calculators

-Your borrowing power will also depend on whether you choose a principal + interest or interest-only loan, and whether you opt for a fixed or variable interest rate.
-Plus, you’ll need to factor in any establishment fees, conveyancers, insurances, stamp duty and other costs that come with mounting the first rung of the property ladder.
+Your borrowing power also depends on whether you choose a principal and interest or interest-only loan, and whether you go for a fixed or variable rate.
+Don’t forget to include additional costs like establishment fees, conveyancers, insurance, and stamp duty.

 Decide how much you’re comfortable repaying

-Experts – who are often people who don’t have to worry so much about what they spend, so take this with a grain of salt – suggest a safe estimate for mortgage repayments is 30% of your income.
-Some banks even use this figure to calculate borrowing power.
-So, if you’re earning $50,000 p.a., you might allocate about $1300 a month to paying off your new place.
+The general consensus is that a safe estimate for mortgage repayments is about 30% of your income.
+So, if you're earning $50,000 p.a., you might allocate about $1300 a month to paying off your new place.

-But maybe that’s not right for you.
-Maybe you want to keep a bit in the tank, knowing that your income fluctuates or that you might want to, say add a kiddo to your family or go live in Seoul for a year.
-It’s totally acceptable – admirable, even – to decide you’d be more comfortable with a smaller mortgage repayment.
+But maybe that's not right for you.
+Maybe you want to keep a bit in the tank, knowing that your income fluctuates or that you might want to travel for 6 months.
+There’s nothing wrong with deciding you'd be more comfortable with a smaller mortgage repayment.

 Playing around with figures can help you strike the balance between your budget and your heart.
 It's also totally reasonable to give a few lenders a call and talk through numbers without a clear intent to borrow right now.
 With a clearer picture of your finances, you'll know where to set your 'from' and 'to' price filters to avoid disappointment.